RKelln/5-directions/public/writing/ppf.md

 Notes:
 I'm not a historian, and the following subset of historical events is not meant to be exhaustive, but rather illustrative of the role that science, mathematics, mechanical and digital computers played in the development of machine learning and art.
 There were countless developments in basic math and technology before the 20th century, but I am focusing mainly on the 20th century.

 It is important to remember that recorded history is heavily biased.
 Dates and timing are approximate and the people who are commonly associated with various breakthroughs are surrounded by people whose names aren't mentioned but contributed in some way.
 In most cases multiple people around the world were working on and solving the same problem independently at around the same time.
-In Alvy Ray Smith's _A Biography of the Pixel_ book he has this great example:
+In Alvy Ray Smith's _A Biography of the Pixel_ he has this great example:

 "Stigler’s Law of Eponymy comes into play: “No scientific discovery is named after its original discoverer.”
 (This law, by the way, was not discovered by Stigler.)"